Airports to pay travel safety watchdog extra €2m

 Airports will pay the State’s air travel safety watchdog an extra €2 million next year to supervise security.

-Shane Ross, Minister for Transport, Tourism and Sport, yesterday signed a new regulation allowing the Irish Aviation Authority (IAA) to charge airports for overseeing and supervising security.
+Shane Ross, Minister for Transport, on Thursday signed a new regulation allowing the Irish Aviation Authority (IAA) to charge airports for overseeing and supervising security.

 Dublin Airport, which hosts more than 30 million passengers a-year, will pay around €1.6 million of this total.